DghostNinja/DghostNinja.github.io/_posts/2025-05-30-Insecure-design.md

 ### Exploitation:
 The app allows any amount to be transferred as long as the user has enough money.
 There's no limit, no daily cap, and no business rule enforced to prevent abuse.
 So if the goal of a exploit is to move a huge amount of money in one go.

-Let's simply logg in as player[username = player, password = playerpass], and transferred $1000 in one shot to admin using the form.
+Let's simply log in as player[username = player, password = playerpass], and transferred $1000 in one shot to admin using the form.

 ![alt](/assets/images/insecure/A1.png)